Clinical Psychology

 Course content

-The programme benefits from the input and support of clinicians based in South and North East Essex, particularly Essex Partnership University NHS Foundation Trust.
-Some input into psychodynamic teaching is also provided by the Tavistock and Portman NHS Foundation Trust.
-The programme is housed in the vibrant academic and research community of the School of Health and Social Care, which has an excellent reputation for research and teaching in health and social care, and it is committed to inter-professional learning.
+The programme benefits from the input and support of clinicians based in the county of Essex, and some neighbouring counties, particularly Essex Partnership University NHS Foundation Trust.
+The programme is housed in the vibrant academic and research community of the School of Health and Social Care, which has an excellent reputation for research and teaching.

 Some of the benefits of studying on our programme include: